The Black Squirrel Home And Garden Walk

 The Verney Graling House

-Verney Graling graduated in 1899 from the Minnesota College of Engineering and the Mechanic Arts.
-He was an electrician at the Hydro-Electric Plant in Niagara Falls and lived in various ‘flats’ in the Memorial Park, NF neighborhood before he had the 12th Street home built for his family in 1910.
+Verney Graling graduated from the Minnesota College of Engineering and the Mechanic Arts in 1899.
+He worked as an electrician at the Hydro-Electric Plant in Niagara Falls and lived in various flats in the Memorial Park, NF neighborhood before he had the 12th Street home built for his family in 1910.

 Statue of St. Anthony in Graling House Garden